top of page

 CAPP Board Member

-Dena is currently the Prevention Coordinator for Durham Middlefield Local Wellness Coalition a Drug Free Communities grant program.
-She grew up in Connecticut and attended Southern Connecticut State University to receive her Bachelor of Science in Public Health.
-Dena has served in the Ameri Corps program, Prevention Corps with TPAUD, Trumbull’s Prevention Partnership, focusing on the opioid epidemic and spent time working in lead poisoning prevention for The Naugatuck Valley Health District.
-She was awarded the RYASAP Above & Beyond Award in 2018 and is also a board member of the Connecticut Public Health Association’s, Health Education Committee.
-Dena was a lifeguard for 10 years; this is where her passion of helping others started.
-Substance use prevention is the way she now helps community members live a safe and healthy life.
-In her free time, she enjoys baking sourdough bread, hiking, and spending time with her loved ones.
+Dena grew up in Connecticut, she has a degree in Public Health from SCSU and has nearly 8 years of experience in the prevention field.
+She served in the AmeriCorps program, Prevention Corps with TPAUD, Trumbull's Prevention Partnership, focusing on the opioid epidemic and spent time working in lead poisoning prevention for The Naugatuck Valley Health District.
+She was awarded the RYASAP Above & Beyond Award in 2018 and is a board member of the Connecticut Public Health Association's Health Education Committee.
+Most recently, Dena was the Prevention Coordinator at DMLWC, The Durham Middlefield Local Wellness Coalition, for 4 years, focusing on substance use prevention.
+Currently Dena works at The Hub, Region 1's RBHAO, focusing on problem gambling prevention and education.
+Dena was a lifeguard and aquatics director for over 10 years; this is where her passion of helping others started.
+Prevention is the way she now helps community members live a safe and healthy life.
+In her free time, she enjoys baking sourdough bread, trying new restaurants, and spending time with her loved ones.

 image.png